Extremely Large Telescope: Instrumentation

-The telescope will have several science instruments and will be able to switch from one instrument to another within minutes.
-The telescope and dome will also be able to change positions on the sky and start a new observation in a short time.
+The telescope will have several scientific instruments and will be able to switch from one instrument to another within minutes.
+The telescope and dome will also be able to change positions on the sky and start a new session of observation in a short time.

 Four of its instruments, the first generation, will be available at or shortly after first light, while two others will begin operations later.
 Throughout its operation other instruments can be installed.

 The first generation includes four instruments: MICADO, HARMONI and METIS, along with the adaptive optics system MORFEO.